Georgetown, Penang with it’s quaint colonial age buildings.

-In it’s own small way, colonial Georgetown, on the island of Penang in Malaysia, has found a clever (and certainly less costly) way to promote itself and attract masses of younger tourists to visit.
+In it’s own small way, colonial Georgetown, on the island of Penang in Malaysia, has found a clever (and certainly less costly) way to promote itself and attract masses of younger tourists.
 Steering away from colossal works of architecture, Georgetown has placed itself firmly on the tourist trail by embracing stylish street art as a way of embellishing its narrow alleys and fading building facades.
-For this it employed several talented street artists and encouraged them to use the town as their own personal canvas.
-The results are fascinating indeed.
+For this it employed several talented street artists and encouraged them to use the town as their very own personal canvas.
+The results are fascinating.

 Some interesting wall art here with “The Oarsman”.

 One young artist in particular, Ernest Zacharevic from Lithuania, set the standards very high when working on the Penang street art project back in 2012.
 I personally I found his work clever and entertaining.
 Ernest’s “Kids on a Bicycle” and “Boy on a Chair” murals are definitely eye catching and good examples the artist’s creative style.
-I wasn’t alone in appreciating his work as there was always a small crowd of admirers in front of his creations with cameras and words of admiration.
+There was always a small crowd of admirers around the town in front of his creations with cameras and words of apreciation.

 “Boy o a Chair”.
 This scene looks so realistic it’s hard not to stop and stare.

 Within the space of a few years the murals in Georgetown have proven to be a huge success.
-Teams of young backpackers from all over the world fill the town’s many guest houses and spend days roaming the narrow streets seeking out bigger than life paintings to admire.
-There are mapped itineraries to follow, with or without a guide, available at every hostel to make sure visitors miss nothing of what there is to see.
-A walk around Georgetown admiring the many murals on display can take several hours, but it’s definitely worth the effort.
+Teams of young backpackers from all over the world fill the town’s many guest houses and spend days roaming the narrow streets seeking out bigger than life paintings to take a selfie with.
+There are mapped itineraries to follow, with or without a guide and a walk around Georgetown admiring the many murals on display can take several hours.
+It’s definitely worth the effort.

 Night life, in the Georgetown area of Penang.

 Of course there’s night life in Georgetown as well especially around the Love Lane area.
-Here there are plenty of bars and clubs with live bands, music and cheap beer to enjoy.
+There are plenty of bars and clubs with live bands, music and cheap beer.

 My favourite!
 Always help a biker in need…